ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

 When configuring the AzureKeyVaultSecretName, the name is retrieved from the _Certificates_ rather than _Secrets_ in the Azure Portal.
 It is called a _secret_ in the API since this is how Azure Key Vault exposes certificates with private keys.

 You can read more about the reasoning behind this [in this blog post](https://azidentity.azurewebsites.net/post/2018/07/03/azure-key-vault-certificates-are-secrets) or in the very extensive [official documentation](https://docs.microsoft.com/en-gb/azure/key-vault/about-keys-secrets-and-certificates#BKMK_CompositionOfCertificate).

+#### Authentication using Managed Identity

+If possible, you should use [Azure AD Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) to connect to Azure KeyVault.
+To use Managed Identity, set `UseManagedIdentity` to `true`.

+#### Authentication using Client Credentials

+If Managed Identity can't be used, you can authenticate to Azure Key Vault using Client Credentials.
+Then set `UseManagedIdentity` to `false` and instead set values for `AzureAdTenantId`, `AzureAdClientId` and `AzureAdClientSecret`.

 ## Environments